 This page contains affiliate links.
 We may earn a commission if you sign up through a link on this page, at no extra cost to you.
 Our editorial content is independent of commercial relationships.

 Most guides assume you already know what each-way means and that you can tell decimal and fractional odds apart.
 This one doesn't.
-It collects the terms UK punters actually encounter, grouped by topic, with complete answers instead of one-line definitions.
-If you're brand new to betting, start with our guide to free bets and sign-up offers and come back here when a term trips you up.
-Experienced punters can use this page as a fast reference rather than a tutorial.
+What follows is a grouped-by-topic reference of the terms UK punters actually meet, with complete answers instead of one-line definitions.
+If you're new to betting, start with our guide to free bets and sign-up offers and come back here when a term trips you up.
+Experienced punters can treat this as a fast reference.

 Odds and prices